 Julia Kollewe

-Global economy ‘turning a corner,’ says OECD; Boeing workers ‘not interested’ in 30% pay rise – business live
+Global economy ‘turning a corner,’ says OECD; Boeing workers ‘not interested’ in 30% pay rise – as it happened

 Paris-based think tank upgrades UK’s growth forecast for this year to faster than Japan, Italy and Germany